MicrosoftDocs/bot-docs/styleguide/ref-guide/rest-and-swagger.md

 ### Inspecting JSON Swagger files

 You need to host the Swagger files to access them from Swagger UI.
+You can use a basic Node.js server for this.

-From the directory containing the swagger files you want to inspect:
+From a directory containing the swagger files you want to inspect:

     1. Install the http-server [only necessary to install or update the server package] `npm i -g http-server`.
     2. Run with CORS, `http-server --cors`.